The Challenge – Chap. 29 Epilogue: Proposal

 "As I was saying," he continued, "before you interrupted me, I am grateful for your assistance, and wish to offer you a gift."

 "Yes."
-He stopped and regarded her.
+He paused to regard her.
 "As you know, I would like to plan our wedding soon."
-A tiny line appeared in her forehead at his words and he smiled inwardly.
+A tiny line appeared in her forehead at his words.
 "I am aware that I have not formally proposed to you, my dear, and I would like to rectify that as soon as possible.
 I would not like you to think that I did not respect your wishes.
 So I have a question for you."
-He allowed the smile to blossom on his lips.
+He allowed a smile to blossom on his lips.

 "I could make the proposal a beautiful, utterly romantic scenario."
 He eyed her.
 "Or," he continued, his smile turning slightly wicked, "I could be truthful."

-She narrowed her eyes at him.
-"You should know me by now," she returned his words to him in a slightly mocking tone.
+She narrowed her eyes.
+"You should know me by now."
+She returned his words in a slightly mocking tone.
 "Of course I want the truth."

-He relaxed, stretching his arm out over the back of the couch, as the slow smile lit his eyes."You are truly worthy."
+He relaxed, stretching his arm out over the back of the couch, and a slow smile lit his eyes."You are truly worthy."

-She glared at him, but could not hold the frown, eventually shaking her head ruefully.
+She glared at him, but could not hold the frown.

 He held her eyes with his, and she was taken aback by the intensity in their depths.